Meet Our Staff

 Paul Lydeard, MPT

-Paul graduated from American International College with an Undergraduate degree in Interdepartmental Science in 2004.
-He continued at AIC to obtain his Master of Physical Therapy degree in 2005.
-Paul has spent the majority of his career in an outpatient setting and is experienced in treating patients with a variety of diagnoses including orthopedic injuries, neurological conditions such as strokes and multiple sclerosis, and patients who have had amputations.
-Paul is also certified to perform functional capacity evaluations and has worked in occupational medicine programs where he has helped the injured worker return to work.
+Paul has spent the majority of his career in an outpatient setting and is experienced in treating patients with a variety of diagnoses including orthopedic injuries, neurological conditions, amputees, and work injuries.
+He is certified to perform function capacity evaluations (FCE) and has worked in occupational medicine programs to help the injured worker to return to work.
 Paul is a Certified Titleist Performance Institute golf expert.

 Glen Vitullo, PTA